 For the end of the struggle, a hymn of instruction by David

-Give ear to my prayer, O God, disdain not my supplication,

-Attend to me and hear me
+Give ear to my prayer, O God, disdain not my supplication; attend to me and hear me.

-I was grieved in my prayer and troubled by the voice of the enemy, by the oppression of sinners.
+I was grieved in my meditation and troubled by the voice of the enemy, and by the oppression of sinners.

-For they turned their iniquity upon me, in wrath were they angry against me.
+For they turned their iniquity upon me; in wrath were they angry against me.

 My heart was troubled within me, the terror of death fell upon me.